Red wolf facts

 The red wolves in our care

-The Center now houses two breeding pairs.
-Inapa, a magnificent three-legged wolf with an amazing story of survival, and Don Mack have been together since winter 2011.
-Inapa continues to be one of our most popular adoptable wolves thanks to her heroic story.
-You can meet the pair and other wolves on a special Private PredaTour.
-Our newest pair is Scout and Sprint.
+The Center now houses three red wolves.
+Don Mack had been paired with Inapa, a magnificent three-legged wolf, since winter 2011.
+But Inapa passed away in spring 2014.
+Our newest breeding pair is Scout and Sprint.
 The center received Sprint from a facility in Texas called Fossil Rim in fall 2012.

 Sprint received her name at Fossil Rim because she would sprint into her den box when anyone would come by her enclosure.She seems to like her new home because keepers rarely see her in her den boxes.
 But she can be seen on top of them.